 Once you’ve confirmed eligibility, it’s time to get all the necessary paperwork in order.
 Having everything ready to go will make the application process much smoother.
 You’ll typically need to provide personal information for the care recipient, including their Social Security number, proof of address, and recent bank statements.
 You will also need their medical records to show why they need care, along with a written plan that outlines the specific care tasks and the number of hours required.
 Gathering these documents ahead of time helps you fill out the application accurately and avoid delays.

-Contact Your State & Local Agencies
+Step 3: Reach Out to State & Local Agencies

 Because home care programs are often managed at the state or local level, you’ll need to connect with the right agency.
 This is usually your state’s Medicaid office or a local Area Agency on Aging.
 These offices can provide the correct application forms and answer any specific questions you have about their programs.
 A great tool for finding the right office near you is the Eldercare Locator, a public service of the U.S. Administration on Aging.
 Reaching out directly is the best way to get clear, accurate information for your state.